KohinaTheCat/U-Impactify/doc/sprint1/RPM.md

   - Should include **_at least_** the **Specific Features** mentioned below

 - Definition of Done (DoD) has been met for the release
-  - See `../sprint0/done.md` for precise defintion
+  - See `../sprint0/done.md` for precise definition
   - ~~If applicable, all allocated epics must meet DoD~~
     - ~~*Discuss with TA if project is using epics*~~
     - TA said not necessary